Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 where $\sigma^\mu,\mu=x,y,z$ are Pauli matrices.
 In order to lift this ground-state degeneracy (GSD), we should further consider the interactions between these two spins.
 The symmetry properties of these two spins can be easily obtained from (\ref{p4m complex}):

 Then we can further add a spin Hamiltonian ($J>0$):

 According to the symmetry properties of spin operations (\ref{p4m spin}), we can easily verify that the spin Hamiltonian $H_J$ is symmetric under all symmetries.
-We can also verify the symmetry properties in Majorana representations: express $H_J$ in terms of Majorana fermions as:
+We can also verify the symmetry properties in Majorana representations by expressing $H_J$ in terms of Majorana modes as:

 and it is invariant under the symmetry properties defined in Eq. (\ref{p4m Majorana}).
 The GSD is lifted by a symmetric Hamiltonian $H_U+H_J$, and the non-degenerate ground-state is:

 where $\uparrow$ and $\downarrow$ represent spin-up and spin-down of two spin-1/2 degrees of freedom ($\vec{\tau}_{13}$ and $\vec{\tau}_{24}$), and the ground-state energy is $-3J$.
 It is easy to verify that this state is invariant under arbitrary symmetry actions because $|\psi\rangle_{\mathrm{0D}}$ is the eigenstate of the operators $\bs{R}_{\mu_1}$ and $\bs{M}_{\tau_1}$ as two generators of $D_4$ group at each $\mu_1$: